ejconlon/infernal/README.md

 ## Development

-The `infernal` subdir has the library, and `infernal-demo` has a small example application.
+The `libs` subdir has the library, and `demo` has a small example application.
 They are separate `stack` projects because the demo needs to be built with Docker on OSX.
 See the `Brewfile` for test deps on OSX.
 Basically, if you have `stack`, `docker`, `upx`, and `aws-sam-cli` installed, you can run `make integration-test` to check a few cases.